eatsleepride/.github/.github/ISSUE_TEMPLATE/esr-user-story.md

 2.
 3.

 **Is your feature request related to a problem? *Provide a clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]*
+I'm often frustrated when [...]*

 **Describe the expected outcome you'd like** *A clear and concise description of what you want to happen.*